Kray-G/kinx/docs/Package.md

 ```

 Note that the latest version will be usually used if not specified the version.
-However, if you specify the version and the library code is including other library code by `using` directive without specifying the version, then the specified version will be used instead of the latest version.
+However, if you specify the version and a loaded library is using a `using` directive without the version inside, the library loader will search it under the same version's library directory.

 For example, when both the version 0.0.1 and 0.0.2 are installed, it will be as below.